dotnet/roslyn/docs/compilers/terrapin.md

 This tool will be sim-shipped with the compiler: every time there is a new compiler, there will be a new version of this tool that uses those compiler binaries.
 This is important because the compiler does not guarantee deterministic output between versions of the compiler.
 Even minor version differences of the compiler can produce different IL for the same source code if the code intersects a bug fix or optimization.
 In order for the validator to function with high fidelity Terrapin must use the version that sim-shipped with the compiler.

 The expectation is that Terrapin will install this as a local tool for a given validation event.
-That will allow for every validation event to use a different version of `dotnet-roslyn-validator` without having to worry about version conflicts as it would if it were installed as a global tool.
+That will allow for every validation event to use a different version of `dotnet-build-validator` without having to worry about version conflicts as it would if it were installed as a global tool.

 ## The Terrapin Service Workflow
 The Terrapin service will validate a DLL by going through the following workflow for every DLL in a NuPkg file:

-1. Execute `dotnet-roslyn-manifest-generator` on the DLL + PDB conversation.
+1. Execute `dotnet-build-manifest-generator` on the DLL + PDB conversion.
 1. Setup the environment for validation:
     1. Transfer execution to the appropriate operating system listed in the manifest.
 All future actions are expected to run on this machine.
     1. Install the correct .NET Runtime on the target machine (if necessary)
-1. Download the artifacts listed in the artifact manifest file as well as the specified version of `dotnet-roslyn-validator`.
+1. Download the artifacts listed in the artifact manifest file as well as the specified version of `dotnet-build-validator`.
-1. Execute `dotnet-roslyn-validator` providing the DLL, PDB and the directory where the artifacts were downloaded too.
+1. Execute `dotnet-build-validator` providing the DLL, PDB and the directory where the artifacts were downloaded too.

 The Terrapin service will download the artifacts into a directory created by Terrapin.
 The directory will have two directories to store source files and references respectively: sources and references.
 The name of the artifacts in those directories will be specified in the manifest file.
 That will put the burden of avoiding collisions and dealing with file path fixup on the compiler team.

 ## Artifacts Manifest File
-The goal of `dotnet-roslyn-manifest-generator` is to provide a manifest file to the Terrapin service which lists all of the artifacts necessary for a validation to be completed as well as the environment needed to run the validation.
+The goal of `dotnet-build-manifest-generator` is to provide a manifest file to the Terrapin service which lists all of the artifacts necessary for a validation to be completed as well as the environment needed to run the validation.
 The set of artifacts that are necessary include:

 1. The source files used in the compilation.
-1. The reference DLL used in the compilation.
+1. The reference DLLs used in the compilation.

 At this time the expectation is Terrapin will need to recreate much of the environment used to create the binaries in order to perform provenance validation.
 This includes having a matching .NET Runtime version and operating system.
 This is because OS dependencies, like zip compression version, can impact the deterministic output of the compiler.
 It's possible our experiments in Terrapin will cause us to re-evaluate how these play into determinism but for now the design is to build validation on top of our existing assumptions here.

 To facilitate this the artifact manifest file will include all of the necessary environment information.
-This will include the OS RID, the .NET Runtime version and whether or a desktop or NET Core runtime was used to run the compiler.
+This will include the OS RID, the .NET Runtime version and whether a desktop or NET Core runtime was used to run the compiler.

 The artifacts manifest file will be a JSON file with the following format: